Colorbleed/fusionless/README.md

 To get any access to Fusion's scripting in Python you need that package.
 Unfortunately distribution of it is sparse, so [here](http://www.steakunderwater.com/wesuckless/viewtopic.php?t=387)'s a topic that has a working download link.
-All you need is the installer for your Python version and the Peyeonscript seems to work fine with newer versions of Fusion.
+All you need is the installer for your Python version.
+Peyeonscript (for 6+) seems to work fine with newer versions of Fusion (6.4 or 7+).
-(Not sure about upcoming 8)
+Still need to test under Fusion 8 beta whether it works there as well.